twilight-flower/rib/docs/roadmap.md

 - Add support for SVG spine items.
 - Fix the case of book-internal iframes between spine items with navigation.
 - Update `epub` crate to include the NCX-path-fix once there's a release with that
+- Fix handling of `<br>` tags, which currently are (to browser parsers' eyes) doubled
+	- This is because they're [void elements](https://developer.mozilla.org/en-US/docs/Glossary/Void_element).
+Probably the answer here is a generalized policy of, when writing void elements, writing them in self-closing form rather than non-self-closing form.
+Figure out how to make the XML writer vary on that axis.

 # Potential-bugfix exploration

-- Ensure UTF-16-encoded XHTML/SVG gets reencoded to UTF-8 and has all metadata specifying it as UTF-16 also updated to specify it as UTF-8 instead. <meta> elements in the head, and such.
+- Ensure UTF-16-encoded XHTML/SVG gets reencoded to UTF-8 and has all metadata specifying it as UTF-16 also updated to specify it as UTF-8 instead. `<meta>` elements in the head, and such.
 - Any way to work on Linux if `xdg-open` isn't installed, or to detect its non-installation and print a warning, or to legibly depend on it, or such?

 # Release